 THPRD's Board of Directors is elected by taxpayers to represent the public interest.

-Please note that board meetings have changed from Monday to Tuesday evenings.
-They typically will be held on the second Tuesday of each month and are open to the public.
+Board meetings are typically held on the second Tuesday of each month and are open to the public.
 Additional work sessions will be scheduled if needed; public input is welcome.
 Please see the schedule or call 503-645-6433 for further information.

 Most board meetings are held at the Howard M. Terpenning Recreation Complex, Dryland Meeting Room. >>Schedule/Agenda